Free Province of Guayaquil: Bolívar's coup d'état and forced annexation to Gran Colombia

-Bolívar considered Guayaquil a point of entry for Peru, which was the last region without independence in South America and the largest royalist bastion, for which he considered the annexation of the Province to the Republic of Colombia strategic (previously, the Quito council had already declared its annexation to Colombia).
-General Bolívar, backed by a strong military contingent, staged a coup d'état, proclaiming himself Supreme Chief of the Province and decreed the annexation to Gran Colombia, ignoring the government presided over by Olmedo.
+Bolívar considered Guayaquil a point of entry for Peru, the last region without independence in South America and the largest royalist bastion, for which he considered the annexation of the Province to the Republic of Colombia strategic; previously, the Quito council had already declared its annexation to Colombia.
+General Bolívar, backed by a strong military contingent, staged a coup d'état, proclaiming himself Supreme Chief of the Province, and decreed the annexation to Gran Colombia, ignoring the government presided over by José Joaquín de Olmedo.
 The annexation of Guayaquil to Gran Colombia caused the self-exile of Olmedo, who in a letter informed Simón Bolívar of his disagreement with the measures adopted by his government.

-A few days later, Simón Bolívar received José de San Martín, in his capacity as Head of the Government of the Province.
-According to historical documents, in the interview in Guayaquil the two characters discussed, among other various issues, the way to end the emancipatory war in Peru and the form of government that was convenient for the American States.
+A few days later, Simón Bolívar received José de San Martín, in his capacity as head of the government of the province.
+According to historical documents, in the interview in Guayaquil, the two discussed, among other issues, the way to end the emancipatory war in Peru and the form of government for the American states.
 While San Martín leaned towards a monarchical regime, with constitutional characteristics, Bolívar was in favor of a democratic republic.
-The interview did not include the fate of the Province among its points, as is often wrongly stated.
+The meeting did not include the fate of the Guayaquil province among its points, as is often wrongly stated.

 On July 31, 1822, the Free Province of Guayaquil declared its official annexation to Gran Colombia.
-For this reason, Guayaquil became the District of the South of the Colombian state together with the Department of Ecuador with capital in Quito and the Department of Azuay with capital in Cuenca, under the name of Department of Guayaquil with capital in the City of Guayaquil.
+For this reason, Guayaquil became the District of the South of the Colombian state together with the Department of Ecuador with capital in Quito, and the Department of Azuay with capital in Cuenca, under the name of Department of Guayaquil with capital in the City of Guayaquil.